VarunRele/skectbook/README.md

 ## Canvas to draw Number and to predict its value

-Requires pygame to run.
+Requires pygame-ce to run.

-Press 'C' to get probability distribution.
-(Distribution on the side of the canvas is in progress)
+Draw a number in the black screen.
+On the side it will show confident the model to a given number.

+Note: Model takes input of 28 * 28 tensor.

+Current model is not great.
+Need to improve further by providing much variation in trianing samples.